-Involves working in industry, consultancy organization, or a research centre for a period of at least ten weeks during a summer.
+Involves working in industry, consultancy organization, or a research centre for a period of minimum 40 working days during summer (after 6th semester).
 On return from training, the work will be evaluated at the institute on the basis of a detailed written report of the work done and presentation to a committee and to students.
 Daily diary of work done will need to be maintained and award of "satisfactory" grade will require concurrence from the supervisor of the internship.
 As part of Colloquium, every student would also have to make presentations on assigned topics.